-Rehearsal Guidelines
+Rehearsal Procedure

-- Be seated with instrument, music, pencil, and supplies one minute after the tardy bell rings. - Show good rehearsal etiquette by being a good team player study your part quietly while the director works will another section.
-Remain on task at all times; do not talk or interrupt the focus of rehearsal. - Maintain proper posture when playing your instrument.
+- Be in the orchestra room or storage room before the tardy bell rings. - Be seated and ready to play with instrument, music, pencil, and supplies one minute after the tardy bell rings. - Have good rehearsal etiquette by being a good team player study your part quietly while the director works with other sections. - Remain on task at all times; do not talk or interrupt the focus of the rehearsal. - Maintain proper posture when playing. - Be intent on improving your performance skills. - Raise your hand and ask questions when needed.